spatialthoughts/qgis-tutorials/README.md

 zlib-devel
 ```

 Once the packages are installed, open a Cygwin Terminal.
-Install the dependencies using following commands. `Pillow` install via `pip` somehow fails.
+Install the dependencies using the following commands. `Pillow` install via `pip` somehow fails.
 So use `easy_install` instead.

 ```
 easy_install-3.8 pillow